laminlabs/lamindb/README.md

 Why do I have to sign up?

-- Data lineage requires a unique user identity (who modified which data when?)
+- Data lineage requires an unambiguous user identity (who modified which data when?).
-- Sharing & collaborating on data requires a user identity
+- Collaborating on data requires a user identity (who shares this with me?).

-Signing up takes 1 min and we only store basic metadata about you (email address, etc.) & your instances (S3 bucket names, etc.).
+Signing up takes 1 min.

-We don't store any of your data!
+We do _not_ store any of your data, but only basic metadata about you (email address, etc.) & your instances (S3 bucket names, etc.).

-- Sign up via `lamin signup <email>`
+- Sign up via `lamin signup <email>`.
-- Log in via `lamin login <handle>`
+- Log in via `lamin login <handle>`.
-- Init an instance via `lamin init --storage <storage>`
+- Init an instance via `lamin init --storage <storage>`.

 ## Quick overview